Top tips for buyers

-Are you looking for a new car or a used car?
+Whether you are buying a new car or a used car, you need money.

 Buying a used car: always check the service history